radius-project/design-notes/resources/2024-06-resource-extensibility-feature-spec.md

 - Assumption: Users will find value in the extensibility feature and actively contribute to the community.
 - Assumption: Users will use extensibility in lieu of existing extenders because they want to take advantage of things like strong typing and validation in Radius
+- Assumption: Service providers of proprietary services will find value in creating and publishing Recipes for their services hoping to increase the adoption of their services.
 ## Current state
 <!-- If we already have some ongoing investment in this area, summarize the current state and point to any relevant documents. -->